NHS-Transformation-Unit/AIDF/README.md

 ### `src`

-All code is stored in src.
+All code is stored in `src`.
 This is subdivided into three modules:

 1. `config`: Files for configuring the output such as the `theme.css` for the html output.
 2. `geospatial`: Files for the creation of the geospatial html tool.